 According to the January LANDTHINK Pulse results, 51.99% of respondents indicated that a 7-8% interest rate is too high for investing in land.
 Interest rates have been steadily rising since the November presidential election, and there is a lot of speculation on whether or not higher interest rates might thwart would-be land buyers throughout 2017.

-When purchasing land, particularly raw (unimproved) land, would-be purchasers must already be prepared to plunk down a hefty down payment of anywhere from 20-50% and expect to be charged a much higher interest rate than traditional home loans.
+When purchasing raw land for sale (unimproved and undeveloped), would-be purchasers must already be prepared to plunk down a hefty down payment of anywhere from 20-50% and expect to be charged a much higher interest rate than traditional home loans.
 But based on the response to last month’s survey question, a 7-8% interest rate is simply too high for potential land investors to take the leap.

 Last month, the January Pulse asked: Which interest rate range is too high for investing in land?
 Our audience held mixed views on what they deemed to be an interest rate too high to consider investing in land.
 Over half of the respondents (51.99%) said 7-8% was too high, followed by 37.00%, who said 5-6% was too high.
 Only 11.01% indicated 3-4% interest was too high to invest in land.